oraffsarah/TheEnvironmentChallengeApp/README.md

 ## **Component Breakdown**

+ The app's components are:
+ App.js  Home.js  PointsChart.js  API.js
-The app accesses our custom online database of challenges through GitHub.
+ accesses our custom online database of challenges through GitHub.
 The user can take on challenges to help improve the environment and earn points.

 My Responsibilities: